jenniferemshepherd/dawn/README.md

 ```

 as an observer
-so that i can get a sesne of time elapsing in the simuation
+so that i can get a sense of time elapsing in the simuation
 i would like to see the cells grow

 as an observer